Do you know what today’s worst public speaking habit is?

 It is the excruciatingly frustrating habit of ending a sentence as though it were a question.

 You’ll know it when you hear it.

 Every statement sounds like it’s a question, when its not a question at all ,it’s a statement.

-The speaker’s intonation rises upwards at the end of each sentence as if they are definitely asking you a question.
-They aren’t asking you a question at all but you still have to think about it because it really sounds as though they are unsure of what they have just said.
+The speaker’s intonation rises upwards at the end of each sentence as if they are asking you a question.
+They aren’t asking you a question at all, they are just making a point.
+To the audience it really sounds as though they are unsure of what they have just said.

-Many people think its a habit reserved exclusively for the millennial generation and whilst it is prevalent among that group it certainly isn’t isolated to them.
+Many people think its a habit reserved exclusively for the millennial generation.
+Whilst it is prevalent among that group, it certainly isn’t isolated to them.

-It has become so common place that it’s even been given its own name, it’s called ‘Uptalk’.
+It has become so common place, it’s been given its own name, ‘Uptalk’

 Some say it originated in Australia while others insist it came from California and other parts of the world.

-Unlike the age old common cold however for which a cure still hasn’t been found this phenomenon can be stopped.
-The common cold of course is something most of us recover fairly quickly from without treatment but ‘Uptalk’ doesn’t leave you until you leave it.
+Unlike the age old common cold, however, for which a cure still hasn’t been found, this phenomenon can be stopped.
+The common cold of course is something most of us recover fairly quickly from without treatment.
+‘Uptalk’ doesn’t leave you until you leave it.